MechTechnology/SmartStitch/README.md

 </div>

-## Want to build your own GUI Verison?
+## Want to build your own GUI Version?

 ### How to build GUI package --Windows
 1. install PyInstaller if you haven't yet with the following command: pip install pyinstaller